A Flow-rate-conserving CNN-based Domain Decomposition Method for Blood Flow Simulations: Introduction

 In \cite{article_rana_cnn_dd}, a CNN-based approach was introduced that extends flow predictions to domains of arbitrary sizes using, in contrast to our work, a non-overlapping domain decomposition strategy.
 A closely related work to our described procedure, based on overlapping subdomains, is introduced in \cite{Wang_2022}.
 There, the underlying network architecture for the local flow prediction uses physics-informed neural networks, in which physical constraints are integrated into the loss function \cite{RAISSI2019686}.
 The authors demonstrate scalability to different geometries, allowing locally trained networks to be used for various geometry boundary conditions \cite{feeney2023breakingboundariesdistributeddomain, Wang_2022}.
-While finalizing the present paper, the preprint \cite{new_paper_schwarz_pde_neural_operators} has appeared, presenting a theoretical framework for using locally trained neural operators within an additive Schwarz method to solve elliptic PDEs in arbitrary domains.
-In contrast, our work applies to a specific application, focusing on blood flow and emphasizing the importance of preserving conservation laws in the local model to ensure physically meaningful global solutions.
+In \cite{new_paper_schwarz_pde_neural_operators}, the authors present a theoretical framework for using locally trained neural operators within an additive Schwarz method to solve elliptic PDEs in arbitrary domains.
+In contrast, our work applies to a specific application, focusing on blood flow and emphasizing the importance of preserving conservation laws in the local model and defining admissible parameter ranges to ensure reliable global solutions.
 For a recent survey on combining domain decomposition methods with machine learning; see \cite{article_dd_ml_survey}.
+Our primary objective in this paper is to provide a detailed pipeline and a proof of concept, discussing the strengths and weaknesses of the proposed approach, referred to in the following as CNN-Schwarz-Flow.
+We do not claim to have the most advanced network architecture for the local problem or the most efficient code for reducing the training time, but we rather focus on the methodology itself.